 Manually calculating the APR on a mortgage loan is tricky.
 Luckily, mortgage lenders are required by law to provide an APR to borrowers, so you can skip the hard work.
 Alternatively, keep reading to learn how to calculate APR on a mortgage using a spreadsheet.

 Calculating the APR on loans like a mortgage is a bit more complex because of all the variables, like costs, financing charges, interest and term length.
 Using a spreadsheet to calculate APR can help you with the calculations.

 - In cell A1, enter the total period of the loan in months.

 - In cell A2, enter the following formula to get your monthly payment amount, using your actual numbers: =PMT(interest rate/months, total months, loan amount plus fees).

 - In cell A3, enter the total amount of the loan.

-- In cell A4, enter 0, as in the zero balance you’ll have when the loan is paid in full.
+- In cell A4, enter 0, for the zero balance you’ll have when the loan is paid in full.

-- Right-click cell A5, select “Format Cells…” then select “Percentage,” and select two decimal places to display the number as a percentage.
+- Right-click cell A5, select “Format Cells…” and then select “Percentage,” then select two decimal places to display the number as a percentage.

-- Enter 180, the total period of loan in months, in cell A1.
+- In cell A1, enter 180, the total period of loan in months.

-- Right-click cell A5, select “Format Cells…” then select “Percentage,” and select two decimal places to display the number as a percentage: 8.17.
-Your APR is 8.17 percent.
+- Right-click cell A5, select “Format Cells…” and then select “Percentage,” and select two decimal places to display the number as a percentage for an APR of 8.17%.